Last Updated 01/01/2017

-This Notice describes the privacy practices of Implantable Provider Group.
-This Notice will explain the type of information we gather about you, with whom that information may be shared, and the safeguards we have in place to protect that information.
+This Notice describes the privacy practices of Implantable Provider Group, Inc. This Notice will explain the type of information we gather about you, with whom that information may be shared, and the safeguards we have in place to protect that information.

-This Notice describes Implantable Provider Group’s practices regarding the use of your medical information and that of any outside health care professional authorized to enter or use information contained in your medical records maintained by Implantable Provider Group.
-All employees, staff, entities, locations, and Business Associates of the Implantable Provider Group shall follow the terms of this Notice.
+This Notice describes Implantable Provider Group, Inc. practices regarding the use of your medical information and that of any outside health care professional authorized to enter or use information contained in your medical records maintained by Implantable Provider Group, Inc. All employees, staff, entities, locations, and Business Associates of the Implantable Provider Group, Inc. shall follow the terms of this Notice.

 Protecting the privacy of your medical information is important to us.
 We create a record of the care and services you receive in order to provide you with quality care, to obtain payment for services rendered, and to comply with legal requirements.
-This Notice applies to your PHI maintained by Implantable Provider Group, whether this information was generated by Implantable Provider Group or received by Implantable Provider Group from another health care provider.
+This Notice applies to your PHI maintained by Implantable Provider Group, Inc., whether this information was generated by Implantable Provider Group, Inc. or received by Implantable Provider Group, Inc. from another health care provider.
 Your personal health care provider may have different policies or notices regarding PHI about you that is created or maintained by that health care provider.

 This notice will tell you about the ways in which we may use and disclose your medical information.
 It also describes your rights regarding the use and disclosure of your medical information.
 If a use or disclosure of medical information described in this Notice is prohibited or materially limited by state law, it is our intent to meet the requirements of the more stringent law.